What is eyelid agenesis?

-Eyelid agenesis is a congenital disorder in which the eyelid doesn’t form properly during development within the womb.
+Eyelid agenesis is a congenital disorder in which the eyelid doesn’t form properly during embryonic development.
 The cause of the condition is unknown, but it is speculated to be either genetic, viral or environmental.

 While rare, agenesis is the most common congenital eyelid disorder found in cats.
 It may be partial (coloboma) or complete and usually affects both eyes (bilateral).
 One kitten or several within a litter may be born with the condition and there is a higher incidence in Burmese and Persian cats.